 “He’s got a point, Draken.”
 One of the men concurred, indicating the sniffling boy with his pig-butchering knife.
 “We don’t need him awake.
 We can move faster with this potato sack on our backs than oozing down here.”

 Draken glanced at Brodel the Butcher, and swallowed his anger as he remembered all that was at stake.
 Heaving a frustrated sigh, he gestured carelessly towards the boy.

-But before Brodel could even take one step towards the squealing captive, the sharp crack of a broken branch shot through the silence.
+Before Brodel could even take one step towards the squealing captive, the sharp crack of a breaking branch shot through the silence.